Not20913/TimWang/README.md

 > ### [Essay: Addressing the Ecological Crisis](https://github.com/Not20913/TimWang/blob/341c1c956fee50336339cb225bb6d832176c5202/Tim%20Wang%20-%20Addressing%20the%20Ecological%20Crisis.pdf)

 Well-being is arguably what all living things strive for.
 Unfortunately, human activities are causing a global decline of wellbeing – the ecological crisis.
 These essays discuss the key causes of the ecological crisis and approaches to combat it.
-These essays are reflections of my ecological perspective and demonstrate effective communication skills, and were guided by discussions in a remarkable environmental science course I took.
+These essays are reflections of my ecological perspective and demonstrate effective communication skills, and were guided by discussions in an environmental science course I took.

 ###  Discipline: History and Philosophy of Science and Technology (HPST)